Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 What about using the Brother SE625 for quilting?

 Even though the Brother SE625 is marketed as a 2-in-1 sewing and embroidery machine, that doesn’t mean you can’t use it for quilting also!

 It features an enlarged throat space (6.4″ x 4.1″) to accommodate bulkier projects and includes several piecing and quilting stitches.
 The spring action zigzag foot, coupled with the longer 7-point feed dogs, provide smoother fabric feeding.
 If you’re wanting a walking foot, spring action quilting foot, or 1/4″ piecing foot, you can purchase these separately.
 The Brother SE625 sewing machine is compatible with additional presser feet.
-I got a set of 32 on Amazon for less than $25.
+I got a set of 32 on Amazon for a deal!

 Furthermore, the feed dogs drop at the touch of a button to allow for free-motion quilting.

 And lastly, here are a few of the quilting and piecing stitches available on this machine.

 Embroidery Features on the Brother SE625

 Now that we’ve covered how you can sew with the Brother 625, let’s look at embroidering.
 If you’re new to embroidery, check out how to use an embroidery machine for an in-depth tutorial.

 What designs can you embroider with the Brother SE625?